nbpayne/deskandstudio-beta/06-community.md

   [viennapeople.com](http://viennapeople.com/){: target="_blank" }

 Wayward Brewing
 : One of our favourite places to get creative!
-Brilliant microbrewery and a great space near Desk &amp; studio for creatives to whet their whistle and recharge.
+Brilliant microbrewery and a great space near Desk &amp; Studio for creatives to whet their whistle and recharge.

   [www.waywardbrewing.com.au](http://www.waywardbrewing.com.au/){: target="_blank" }